-The Q icon in the Edit window's toolbar opens the Search bar, enabling a search for every occurrence of a specified string (this can include APL glyphs) to be performed within the code in the active Edit window; optionally, a replacement string can be applied on an individual basis.
+The Q icon in the Edit window's toolbar opens the Search bar, enabling a search for every occurrence of a specified string (this can include APL glyphs) to be performed within the code in the Edit window; optionally, a replacement string can be applied on an individual basis.

-The Search bar is shown in figure 8; the icons on this toolbar are detailed in table 12.
+The Search bar is shown in Figure 6-2; the icons in the Search bar are detailed in Table 6-2.